-If an employee in a job function deemed eligible for telecommuting has their telecommuting application disapproved, they may appeal to the Chief Human Resource Officer or their designee in writing within 7 (seven) calendar days following receipt of the denial.
+If an employee has their telecommuting application disapproved, they may appeal to the Chief Human Resource Officer or their designee in writing within seven (7) calendar days following receipt of the denial.
 The appeal shall state the reasons for disagreement with management's determination.
 A decision on the appeal shall be rendered by the Chief Human Resource Officer or their designee(s) within seven (7) calendar days of receipt of the appeal stating the reasons for the decision if denied.
 Denials of applications for telecommuting under the Telecommuting Program are not grievable under any collective bargaining agreements.
 Employees who have had an application denied may reapply 6 (six) months from date of the decision on the appeal referenced herein.